 British Art Show 9

-Hayward Gallery Touring’s landmark exhibition, British Art Show 9 (BAS9), will open at Aberdeen Art Gallery in July 2021.
+Hayward Gallery Touring’s landmark exhibition, British Art Show 9, now open at Aberdeen Art Gallery.

 This display will mark the launch of the national tour for this ambitious exhibition of contemporary art, which takes place across the UK every five years.
 Widely acknowledged as the most important recurrent exhibition of contemporary art produced in this country, the show will then tour to several venues in the cities of Wolverhampton, Manchester and Plymouth.